"He is a real musician, and has a natural talent for conducting, which is obvious in everything he does"

 Education and Community Outreach

 In addition to his professional engagements.
 Mr. Anderson enjoys working with students and community members to help them strive for higher levels of artistic excellence.
 He constantly bridges the gap between professional organizations and educational institutions.
 He serves as part of an international jury for the Hong Kong International Music Festival and is often invited as guest clinician with local school districts, including those in Riverside, Santa Ana, and Irvine.
 He has initiated collaborative events between his orchestral ensembles and local schools and churches in order to help fund their special programs.
 Mr. Anderson is also the Artistic Director for Symphony Irvine and the Director of Orchestral Studies at La Sierra University.
-He recently completed his fifth season as the Music Director for the Montecito International Music Festival Orchestra, where he has performed with world-renowned artists and with gifted student musicians from all over the globe.
+He completed five seasons as the Music Director for the Montecito International Music Festival Orchestra, where he has performed with world-renowned artists and with gifted student musicians from all over the globe.
 He recently completed a residency as conductor for the Fulton Music Society Summer Music Academy in Chicago, IL.

 Mr. Anderson completed his Doctor of Musical Arts degree at UCLA under the mentorship of Neal Stulberg.
 He studied conducting with Edward Dolbashian and violin with John McLeod at the University of Missouri - Columbia.
 Additionally, he has participated in conducting workshops with Gustav Meier, Mark Gibson, Marin Alsop, Mihail Agafita, Don Thulean, and Lawrence Golan.